Last updated: 3 July 2026

 | Microsoft 365 E5 | $57.00 | $60.00 | +$3.00 (+5%) |

-The standout detail: Business Premium pricing is not changing.
+The standout detail: Business Premium pricing did not change.
 For businesses that need the full security stack, and most businesses do, Business Premium just became the most cost-effective option relative to what is included.

-Also worth noting: Microsoft is doubling mailbox storage for Business Basic, Business Standard, and Business Premium from 50 GB to 100 GB per user.
+Also worth noting: Microsoft doubled mailbox storage for Business Basic, Business Standard, and Business Premium from 50 GB to 100 GB per user.
 If your team has been bumping up against email storage limits, this is a welcome change bundled in at no extra cost.

-Microsoft is raising the security baseline across all plans.
+Microsoft raised the security baseline across all plans.
 Features that previously required separate add-on purchases are now included in standard licences.

-Microsoft Defender for Office 365 Plan 1 is being added to Office 365 E3 and Microsoft 365 E3.
+Microsoft Defender for Office 365 Plan 1 has been added to Office 365 E3 and Microsoft 365 E3.
 That means advanced anti-phishing, anti-malware, safe attachment scanning, and link protection is now part of the core licence.
-If your organisation is on E3 and currently paying for a separate Defender add-on, you may be able to drop that line item.
+If your organisation is on E3 and still paying for a separate Defender add-on, that line item is now redundant.
+Cancelling it is one of the easiest ways to claw back the price rise.

-URL checks in Outlook and Office apps are being added to Business Basic, Business Standard, and Office 365 E1.
+URL checks in Outlook and Office apps have been added to Business Basic, Business Standard, and Office 365 E1.
 This protects users when they click links in emails and documents by checking them against known malicious websites.

 With mandatory ransomware reporting now enforced in Australia, organisations that take cybersecurity seriously need every layer they can get.
 These changes reduce the gap between basic and premium security.
 But they do not eliminate it.
 Business Premium still includes Intune device management, Conditional Access, and Azure Information Protection that the lower tiers lack.